rodmonic/DragonWoodAI/README.md

 Saving checkpoint to neat-checkpoint-113

 Noticed that the AI is reloading a lot so may need to adjust the probablity that triggers a reload.

+### Experiment 4
+changed the cut off for a reload decision to 0.33 as in the logs the AI seemed to be reloading a lot.

+### Noticed an error in my encoding
+- that would allow over 1 for a landsacpe with the same card in twice
+- order of players scores were shuffled each time so was effectively adding confusion into the network.
+- also added in 10 more fitness points if they actaully win.